 One cork will make one ornament, so you will need to have at least one cork per student.
 If you have enough corks, students could make a few different designs.

 Corks can easily be turned into snowmen (white paint), reindeer (brown paint), Santa (red paint) or trees (green paint).
-Add googly eyes, glitter, string, sequins to add details if you have the extra money in your budget.
+Add googly eyes, glitter, string, and sequins to add details if you have the extra money in your budget.
 If money is a little tighter, just use a permanent marker.
 Metallic Sharpies can also add lots of bang for your buck.
-A few students made penguins by added a little orange construction paper (you could use foam, too)
+A few students made penguins by adding a little orange construction paper (you could use foam, too)

 Corks will likely need more than one layer of paint.
 If you are using Tempera paint, it dries quickly.
 We recommend painting one day and then decorating the next day.

 How to make the different types of recycled cork ornaments

 Paint the cork white and then add details.
 Alternatively, paint the bottom half white and the top black for a hat.
 Add a carrot for a nose with a marker, paint or a small piece of orange fabric.
 You can also add a buckle to the hat.